Suzy (film): Plot

-In 1914, American showgirl Suzanne Trent (Jean Harlow) is in London, hoping to meet and marry a man with money.
-She tells her friend Maisie (Inez Courtney) she can charm any man she chooses into marrying her, and then learn to love him.
+In 1914, American showgirl Suzanne Trent is in London, hoping to meet and marry a man with money.
+She tells her friend Maisie she can charm any man she chooses into marrying her, and then learn to love him.

-She sets her sights on Terry Moore (Franchot Tone), an Irishman she sees in a borrowed Rolls-Royce.
+She sets her sights on Terry Moore, an Irishman she sees in a borrowed Rolls-Royce.
 She soon learns he is not wealthy, but he has a respectable job and good prospects, being an engineer, inventor, and pilot.
 They quickly fall in love and marry.
-But then they stumble on a German plot, and her husband is shot by a mysterious woman (Benita Hume), who leaves immediately.
+But then they stumble on a German plot, and her husband is shot by a mysterious woman, who leaves immediately.
 The landlady arrives moments later and hysterically calls for police, accusing Suzy of murder.
 Suzy also flees the scene, and therefore does not learn that Terry is expected to survive.

 Maisie has moved to Paris, and Suzy now follows her, taking a job at the same cabaret just before World War I begins.

-Thinking she is a widow, Suzy is heartbroken, until she meets the famed French flying ace Andre Charville (Cary Grant) at the cabaret.
+Thinking she is a widow, Suzy is heartbroken, until she meets the famed French flying ace Andre Charville at the cabaret.
 They quickly fall in love and get married.
-Andre's aristocratic father, Baron Edward Charville (Lewis Stone), welcomes Suzy into the family home, but is concerned about the whirlwind romance and marriage because Andre has had many short-lived relationships with women.
+Andre's aristocratic father, Baron Edward Charville, welcomes Suzy into the family home, but is concerned about the whirlwind romance and marriage because Andre has had many short-lived relationships with women.
 After Andre is recalled to the front, Suzy bonds with the old man, even inventing letters from Andre that she pretends to read to him.

 The Baron's concern was justified: when Andre returns briefly to Paris, he is more interested in socializing with his fellow pilots—and their girlfriends—than taking the opportunity to see the wife he has not even told them about.
 The Baron covers for him, but makes sure Andre and Suzy do meet for a few minutes as he returns to the front.